-- □ Refer to Electrical Systems section before connecting the shore line power cord (when using full hook-up) OR before starting the generator (if so equipped) or operating the vehicle on 12-volt power when dry camping. - □ Refer to Fuel & LP System section before using the LP system.
-Open the LP gas tank valve (if so equipped) slowly.
-There may be air in the lines and five to thirty seconds of time is needed to bleed air before LP vapor fills the lines. - □ Refer to Plumbing Systems section before connecting the fresh water supply or turning ON the water pump or water heater. - ☐ When using full hook-up, connect the sewer hose to the campsite sewer hook-up. - ☐ If applicable, start the refrigerator and the cooling or heating system.

-NOTE: For extended dry camping, management of all your resources is essential.
-Check your battery levels and conserve battery power, use it sparingly

-LCI 3.0 Leveling System (if so equipped)

-The LCI Ground Control 3.0 is an electric 4 or 6 point automatic leveling control.
-The system utilizes one main control board and a separate waterproof remote level sensor to measure and manage level point, and can be operated from several user interface devices including:

-Auto Leveling Control Touch Pad - Mounted outside the RV within view of the hitch.

-MyRV® OneControl Touch Panel (OCTP) - Mounted on a wall inside the living space of the RV.
-MyRV® OneControl Leveling App - App available from Google Play or iTunes for Apple or Android devices. П Linc® Remote Control - Ontional (located inside the entrance door).

-Failure to act in accordance with the following warnings may result in serious personal injury or death!
+Refer to Electrical Systems section before connecting the shore line power cord (when using full hook-up) OR before starting the generator (if so equipped) or operating the vehicle on 12-volt power when dry camping.

+Refer to Fuel & LP System section before using the LP system .
+Open the L tank valve (if so equipped) slowly.
+There may be air in the lines and five to seconds of time is needed to bleed air before LP vapor fills the lines.
+Refer to Plumbing Systems section before connecting the fresh water suppturning ON the water pump or water heater. oly or When using full hook-up, connect the sewer hose to the campsite sewer hoo k-up.
+If applicable, start the refrigerator and the cooling or heating system.
+1 NOTE: For extended dry camping, management of all your resources is essential.
+Check your battery levels and conserve battery power, use it sparingly 0 Leveling System (if so equipped) syster n ut ıre a Ground Control 3.0 is an electric 4 or 6 point automatic leveling control. ilizes one main control board and a separate waterproof remote level sensual manage level point, and can be operated from several user interface de sor to ⊒ Õ Auto Leveling Control Touch Pad - Mounted outside the RV within view of hitch. of the MyRV® OneControl Touch Panel (OCTP) - Mounted on a wall inside thing space of the RV. e liv- MyRV® OneControl Leveling App - App available from Google Play or in Γunes for Apple or Android devices.
+L Linc® Remote Control - Optional (located inside the entrance door). ▲ WARNING ilure to act in accordance with the following warnings may result in ious personal injury or death!
 Never use the auto leveling system to lift the RV off the ground.
 Lifting the RV so the wheels are not touching the ground will create an unstable and unsafe condition.
 The leveling system is designed only for leveling the unit and should never be used to provide service for any reason under the RV such as changing tires or servicing the system.
 It is not recommended that you change a tire yourself.

-- □ Park the RV on level, solid ground. □ Ensure all jack locations are clear of debris, obstructions or depressions. - People and pets should be clear of the RV while system is in operation.
-Battery should be fully charged, or the RV plugged into shore power prior - ☐ Battery should be fully charged, or the RV plugged into shore power prior to operating the leveling system. - ☐ Keep hands and body parts clear of fluid leaks.
-Hydraulic fluid leaks may be under high pressure and can cause serious skin-penetrating injuries. - ☐ Using the LCI Level-Up® system in a manner other than its intended use will void the limited warranty and may cause serious injury, death, or damage to the RV or personal property.
+Park the RV on level, solid ground.
+Ensure all jack locations are clear of debris, obstructions or depressions.
+People and pets should be clear of the RV while system is in operation.
+Battery should be fully charged, or the RV plugged into shore power prior to operating the leveling system.
+Keep hands and body parts clear of fluid leaks.
+Hydraulic fluid leaks may be under high pressure and can cause serious skin-penetrating injuries.
+Using the LCI Level-Up® system in a manner other than its intended use will void the limited warranty and may cause serious injury, death, or damage to the RV or personal property.

-Auto Leveling Control Touch Pad:
+Auto Leveling Control Touch Pad

-- A Red/Green LED indicates system status - B Up Arrow extends front jacks (landing gear) - C Down Arrow retracts front jacks (landing gear) - D Auto Level button places system in the auto level mode - E Hitch Height button initiates the Hitch Recognition feature

-F - Retract All button puts leveling system in full retract mode.
+- A Red/Green LED indicates system status - B Up Arrow extends front jacks (landing gear) - C Down Arrow retracts front jacks (landing gear) - D Auto Level button places system in the auto level mode - E Hitch Height button initiates the Hitch Recognition feature - F Retract All button puts leveling system in full retract mode.